heitorpolidoro/bartholomew-smith/README.md

 - [ ] Self-Approver heitorpolidoro/bartholomew-smith#4
 - [ ] Auto Release heitorpolidoro/bartholomew-smith#5
 - [ ] Issue Manager heitorpolidoro/bartholomew-smith#6
-- [ ] Auto-fix linter
+- [ ] Auto-fix linter heitorpolidoro/bartholomew-smith#84
-- [ ] Check for TODOs in repository (create issues?)
+- [ ] Check for TODOs in repository (create issues?) heitorpolidoro/bartholomew-smith#83
-- [ ] Dont Merge Yet if WiP or has a not checked item in the checklist
+- [ ] Dont Merge Yet if WiP or has a not checked item in the checklist heitorpolidoro/bartholomew-smith#86
+- [ ] PR checklist heitorpolidoro/bartholomew-smith#87